- Basic Usage

 Qxy - Multi Retrig.
 Note (Consult AT2's help for more information on this)

-The rest of the commands are combinations of 2 commands, if you'd like to use those, then consult the manual (by obviously pressing F1 inside the tracker).
+The rest of the commands are combinations of 2 commands, if you'd like to use those, then refer to the manual or the contextual help screens with F1.